tfabris/TomServo/README.md

 In some cases, it may be easier to leave larger parts on the supports while attaching smaller parts to them.

 If the supports are leaving any "dots" behind on the parts, use a fresh sharp X-acto blade and/or sandpaper to carefully scrape away the dots.
 If you have positioned the supports carefully when you ran the slicer, the dots should not be on any easily-visible painted surfaces.
 If there are, touch up the paint as necessary.
 The main reason to trim away the dots is that they might get in the way during assembly, causing certain parts not to fit flush against each other.

+**CAUTION:** Some parts have tiny positioning pegs.
+Be careful not to confuse these with printing supports.
+Make sure not to trim away the pegs when you are cleaning up the parts:
+- Engine block: Three pegs on the back side, one near the top edge and two down below.
+- Engine pipes: Two pegs each, on the back side.
+- Barrel: Two pegs protrude from each shoulder.
+- Trains: Two pegs on the bottom of each train.

 For glue, I'm using Loctite brand cyanoacrylate, the "Super Gel Control" version.
 Substitute whatever glue you think is best.
 Use the tiniest amount of glue possible, so that the glue does not goosh out from under the parts and become visible.
 For the clear parts, I'm using Pacer "Formula 560" Canopy Glue.